typesense/typesense-website/docs-site/content/27.0/api/analytics-query-suggestions.md

 ### Aggregating multiple events

-In fact, you can setup a counter rule that gives different weights to different events.
+In fact, you can set up a counter rule that gives different weights to different events.

 | Event Type | Description                                                             |
 |:-----------|:------------------------------------------------------------------------|